Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Honours and retirement

 In 1895 and 1900 he was honoured with appointments as Lord Warden of the Cinque Ports and High Steward of the City and Liberty of Westminster, which he held for life.

 On 11 July 1902, in failing health and broken-hearted over the death of his wife, Salisbury resigned.
 He was succeeded by his nephew, Arthur Balfour.
 King Edward VII conferred upon him the Grand Cross of the Royal Victorian Order (GCVO), with the order star set in brilliants, during his resignation audience.

 Last year: 1902–1903

+Salisbury in 1902, a year before his death.

 Due to breathing difficulties caused by his great weight, Salisbury took to sleeping in a chair at Hatfield House.
 He also experienced a heart condition and later blood poisoning caused by an ulcerated leg.
 His death in August 1903 followed a fall from that chair.

 Salisbury was buried at St Etheldreda's Church, Hatfield, where his predecessor as prime minister, Lord Melbourne, is also interred.
 Salisbury is commemorated with a monumental cenotaph near the west door of Westminster Abbey.